Newly Diagnosed with Metastatic Breast Cancer

 Learn about quality of life issues.

-It’s common to get depressed.
-Let your providers know how you are feeling emotionally.
+It’s common to get depressed while living with metastatic breast cancer.
+Let your health care providers know how you are feeling emotionally.

 Depression can (and needs to) be treated.